 Three (3) Property Identification Rule

-The three (3) property identification rule limits the total (aggregate) number of like-kind replacement properties that you can identify to three (3) potential like-kind replacement properties.
-The vast majority of Investors today use this three (3) property identification rule.
+The three (3) property identification rule limits the total (aggregate) number of replacement properties that you can identify to a maximum of three (3) potential replacement properties.
+The vast majority of investors today use this three (3) property identification rule.

-You could acquire all three of the identified like-kind replacement properties as part of your 1031 Exchange, but most Investors only acquire one of the three identified properties.
-The second and third identified properties are merely identified as back-up like-kind replacement properties in case you can not acquire the first property.
+You could acquire all three of the identified replacement properties as part of your 1031 Exchange, but most investors only acquire one of the three identified properties.
+The second and third identified properties are merely identified as back-up replacement properties in case you can not acquire your first identified property.

 200% of Fair Market Value Identification Rule

-You can identify more than three (3) like-kind replacement properties as long as the total (aggregate) fair market value of all the identified like-kind replacement properties does not exceed 200% of the total (aggregate) net sales value of your relinquished property(ies) sold in your 1031 Exchange.
+You can identify more than three (3) replacement properties as long as the total (aggregate) fair market value of all the identified replacement properties does not exceed 200% of the total (aggregate) Gross Sale Price of your relinquished property(ies) sold in your 1031 Exchange.
 The limitation is only on the total (aggregate) identified value.
 There is no limitation on the total number of like-kind replacement properties.

 95% Identification Exception